Outer Banks Short-Term Rental Regulations

 TL;DR

-Outer Banks requires Short-Term Rental Registration ($25).
+Outer Banks requires Short-Term Rental Registration ($25) with no primary-residence requirement.
 Combined tax rate is 12.75%.
 No annual day limit.

 Key Requirements at a Glance